jacobemery/linux1-lab/README.md

 # Welcome to the Linux on IBM zSystems and LinuxONE Basics Hands-on Lab!
-## Here you will find [instructions](./instructions/) for the hands-on labs for the course administered by Jacob Emery in February, 2023!
+## Here you will find [instructions](./instructions/) for a hands-on lab created by Jacob Emery from IBM's Washington Systems Center.

 ## [Let's get started!](./instructions/1_register.md)